catchupTJC/catchuptjc.github.io/_posts/2018-05-19-The Church of the True God 2.md

 This testimony tells us this.

 1)Hold firm in the promise God.

 2)God will not forsake but men will forsake.
 Church will never leave, it is members that will leave the church.
 It is men that will forsake the truth and word of God.

--The church of the true god is
+-The church of the True God is
 6) The church that is blessed by God (LK 24:50-51)
 The last task that Jesus did is to bless the believers.
 While he was blessing them, he parted from them and was carried up in to heaven.
 As he was ascending he continued to bless them. –Before Jesus departed from them, he bless them on earth and today he continues to bless us.